Interview With Lulu Guinness

 Throughout your career you’ve received many accolades for your work.
 What has been your biggest career highlight to date and do you have any ambitions left you wish to achieve?

 I think it has to be dancing around with Pixie Lott during my LFW Presentation last February.
 It was such as fun day and exactly the kind of energy I wanted to create for my presentation – basically a day time disco!
 Which is perfect for me!
-I will also never forget receiving my OBE, it was the biggest honor of my life.
+I will also never forget receiving my OBE, it was the biggest honour of my life.

 How does your home reflect your own personal style?